-In prior years, the Committee has granted stock options to executive officers and other key employees under the Company's 2003 Stock Incentive Plan.
-No grants were made to executive officers in 2006.
-The Company is reviewing whether equity compensation will be a part of its compensation program in the future in light of the requirement to expense all equity incentive awards.
+In years prior to 2006, the Committee granted stock options to executive officers and other key employees under the Company's 2003 Stock Incentive Plan.
+No grants were made to executive officers in 2006 or 2007.
+The Company continues to review whether equity compensation will be a part of its compensation program in the future in light of the requirement to expense all equity incentive awards.